Amincheminfom/pDILI_v1/README.md

 This tool also provides Graphical User Interface (GUI) which can be run through Anaconda environment (in Windows).

-Note: This notebook is a supplementary material of the paper "pDILI_v1: A Machine Learning-Based Tool for Predicting Drug-Induced Liver Injury (DILI) Integrating Chemical Space Analysis and Molecular Fingerprints" (manuscript under preparation).
+Note: This notebook is a part of the article "pDILI_v1: A Web-Based Machine Learning Tool for Predicting Drug-Induced Liver Injury (DILI) Integrating Chemical Space Analysis and Molecular Fingerprints" (ACS Omega, 2025, 10, 13, 13502–13514.
+DOI: [10.1021/acsomega.5c00075](https://doi.org/10.1021/acsomega.5c00075)).

+---
+If you use this tool, please cite:
+> Amin S.A., Kar S., Piotto S. *pDILI_v1: A Web-Based Machine Learning Tool for Predicting Drug-Induced Liver Injury (DILI) Integrating Chemical Space Analysis and Molecular Fingerprints*.
+ACS Omega, 2025, 10, 13, 13502–13514.
+DOI: [10.1021/acsomega.5c00075](https://doi.org/10.1021/acsomega.5c00075)

+---
 # For Web Application Users:
 The **pDILI_v1** web application can be used by following [This Link](https://pdiliv1web.streamlit.app/).

 Just enter a SMILES string to predict its DILI-Risk (RISKy / Non.RISKy)!

----
 Example SMILES:
 (a) Sorbitol: C(C(C(C(C(CO)O)O)O)O)O

 (b) Almotriptan: CN(C)CCC1=CNC2=C1C=C(C=C2)CS(=O)(=O)N3CCCC3